Inflation shock puts Bank of England on course to raise rates again

 "Assuming the broader inflation data continues to point to an easing in pipeline pressures, then we suspect the committee will be comfortable with pausing by the time of the next meeting in May," Smith said.

-(Graphic by Sumanta Sen; Additional reporting by Amanda Cooper; Writing by William Schomberg; Editing by Jonathan Oatis)
+(Graphic by Sumanta Sen; Additional reporting by Amanda Cooper; Writing by William Schomberg; Editing by Jonathan Oatis and Catherine Evans)

 ((william.schomberg@thomsonreuters.com; +44 207 542 7778; Reuters Messaging: william.schomberg.reuters.com@reuters.net))